ScottArbeit/Grace/README.md

 I owe you some videos with the demos of Grace, and stuff in Grace's code, that I wanted to show you.

 To make those videos, I just bought a new computer (yeah, yeah...), with a serious GPU (of course...), and I'm learning a bit about recording and editing so they don't suck.
 I expect to publish them later this month.
 I appreciate your patience.
+If you'd like to be notified when each video is published, please subscribe to https://github.com/ScottArbeit/Grace/issues/12.

 In the meantime, please feel free to comment or ask questions in the Discussions here.
 I'd love to know what you're curious about.